sirapatp257/CMPM120-Demo3/README.md

 All artwork was made using Aseprite.

+All sound effects were generated using Pure Data. charge1.mp3 and charge2.mp3 were edited with Audacity.

 ## Requirements Met

 * **The game uses both continuous and discrete inputs from the player**